clairebattaglia/website/content/blog/spoonful-series/_index.md

 # set up common front matter for all individual pages in series
 cascade:
   layout: single-series       # for a series, do not change
-  series: Mapping a Food System  # name your series
+  series: Books I Recommend  # name your series
   author: Claire Battaglia
   show_author_byline: true
   show_post_date: true